nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-5-0

+DRGN-15475: Samples might not initialize the SoftDevice Controller HCI driver correctly Samples using both the advertising and the scanning state, but not the connected state, fail to initialize the SoftDevice Controller HCI driver.
+  As a result, the function :c:func:`bt_enable()` returns an error code.

+  **Workaround:** Manually enable :option:`CONFIG_SOFTDEVICE_CONTROLLER_MULTIROLE` for the project configuration.

+.. rst-class:: v1-5-0

 DRGN-15382: The SoftDevice Controller cannot be qualified on nRF52832 The SoftDevice Controller cannot be qualified on nRF52832.